A Generalized Approach to Power Analysis for Local Average Treatment Effects: Introduction

-This paper introduces a new approach to LATE power analysis.
-Specifically, by using a standardized LATE effect size, this paper shows how bounds can be placed on the power for the Wald IV estimator of the LATE whereby neither variance components nor patterns of noncompliance and heterogeneity need to be specified.
-Instead, in addition to the effect size, sample size, and error tolerance parameters, the only other parameter that must be specified by the researcher is the first-stage effect.
+This study introduces a new approach to LATE power analysis employing the Wald IV estimator.
+Specifically, by using a standardized LATE effect size, this study shows how bounds can be placed on the power of the test of the null hypothesis that $\tau = 0$ whereby neither variance components nor patterns of noncompliance and heterogeneity need to be specified.
+Instead, in addition to the effect size, sample size, and error tolerance parameters, the only other parameter that must be specified by the researcher is the compliance rate.
 In contrast, nine other underlying parameters that affect power need not be specified.
-This paper focuses on the Wald IV estimator because it is the most accessible and commonly used estimator of the LATE among applied researchers.
+This study focuses on the Wald IV estimator because it is the most accessible and commonly used estimator of the LATE among applied researchers.
 In addition, in contrast to other estimators of the LATE, such as those based on maximum likelihood estimation and Bayesian methods \citep[e.g.][]{imbensrubin1997}, the Wald IV estimator is nonparametric.

-As usual, the effect size and sample size parameters can be isolated in the power analysis introduced in this paper, presenting formulas for minimum detectable effect sizes and necessary sample sizes.
-Additional assumptions can also be made to further narrow the bounds on the power calculation.
+As usual, the effect size and sample size parameters can be isolated in the power analysis introduced in this study, providing ``worst-case-scenario" formulas for minimum detectable effect sizes and required sample sizes.
+Additional assumptions can also be made to further narrow the bounds on the power calculation to avoid over-conservatism.
 The result is a generalized approach to power analysis in the LATE context that is simultaneously conservative, disciplined, and simple to implement.
+As a central reference and summary of the main recommendations, Table \ref{tab:recs} provides the conservative formulas for power, minimum detectable effect size, and required sample size under a variety of scenarios considered in the study, offering researchers a principled strategy for proceeding with conservative power analyses for the LATE.
 The approach can also be extended to tests in fuzzy regression discontinuity designs \citep{hahnetal2001} that use the instrumental variable (IV) estimator in the discontinuity window around the threshold, as well as quasi-experiments that apply the IV framework to observational data.